-1. New-build, extension, expansion and/or intensification of employment (Use Class E), tourist facilities and community facilities will be supported, subject to there being no significant adverse impact on the amenities of residential properties by reason of noise, vibration, disturbance, dust, noxious fumes or other impacts.
+1. Employment (Use Class E), tourist facilities and community facilities will be supported, subject to there being no significant adverse impact on the amenities of residential properties by reason of noise, vibration, disturbance, dust, noxious fumes or other impacts.

 2. Development involving the loss of existing community facilities will be supported only where similar or better facilities are provided within reasonable walking distance, or it can be demonstrated that such facilities are no longer needed.